lwanger/cooked_input/docs/README.rst

 ..   :target: https://pypi.python.org/pypi/cooked_input/

-``cooked_input`` is a Python package for getting, cleaning, converting, and validating input.
+``cooked_input`` is a Python package for getting, cleaning, converting, and validating command line input.
 If you think of input (raw_input in legacy Python) as raw input, then this is cooked input.

-``cooked_input`` provides a simple and safe way to get validated command line input that ranges from the simplest of Python programs to complex command line applications.
+``cooked_input`` provides a simple and safe way to get validated input that ranges from the simplest of Python programs to complex command line applications using menus and tables.
 Beginner's can use the provided convenience classes to get simple inputs from the user.
 Following the `tutorial <http://cooked-input.readthedocs.io/en/latest/tutorial.html/>`_ you can be up and running in minutes.
 More advanced users can easily create custom classes for sophisticated cleaning and validation of inputs.

 More complicated command line application (CLI) input can take advantage of ``cooked_input``'s ability to create commands,